 Each day, we have two great rides to choose from.
 Here’s a peek at what we are thinking, along with points of interest to pique your interest and help you start dreaming about and planning your vacation.

-NOTE: All routes are subject to change as we swing into action this spring with route scouting to ensure we have the best routes possible for you!
+NOTE: All routes are subject to change as continually review everything to ensure we have the best routes possible for you!

 This ride first passes by Lake Buel and the Berkshire Fish Hatchery in Hartsville and continues to Monterey, where you can step back in time at the Monterey General Store.
 Or stop for a swim at Lake Garfield before a dramatic descent into the Tyringham Valley.